 Portfolio Review: Prudent Lenders shall review the existing SBA loan portfolio of lender and provide annual reviews and make recommendations as to action plans to improve overall portfolio and specific loan performance.

 Loans shall be reviewed for SBA program compliance based upon SBA regulations applicable at the time of loan application and/or closing.
 Loan servicing requirements shall be reviewed pertaining to SBA program compliance based upon current regulations.

 Intensive servicing requirements shall be reviewed based upon SBA regulations applicable at the time of the intensive servicing action.

-Upon borrower default, or if a loan otherwise passes into collection or liquidation, Prudent Lenders at the written request of Lender will take any and all appropriate actions, in compliance with the existing SBA policy and regulations and appropriate Lender policy, to reasonably increase the likelihood of the repayment of the obligation by a borrower (“Intensive Servicing”).
-Prudent Lenders will be required to report in a mutually agreed upon format all of such actions for the review and approval of Lender.
-Additionally, Prudent Lenders shall consult with Lender regarding any liquidation actions to ensure that any such actions are SBA compliant, and will assist Lender with any SBA Guaranty purchase issues.
-At appropriate times, the services of third party specialists, such as legal counsel may be required to fully protect the Lender’s interests in liquidation actions and guaranty purchase situations.
-The cost of any such third-party services shall be borne exclusively by Lender.
+Upon borrower default, or if a loan otherwise passes into collection or liquidation, Prudent Lenders will take any and all appropriate actions, in compliance with the existing SBA policy and regulations and appropriate lender policy, at the written request of the lender.
+This is intended to reasonably increase the likelihood of the repayment of the obligation by a borrower (“Intensive Servicing”).
+Prudent Lenders will be required to report in a mutually agreed upon format all of such actions for the review and approval of lender.
+Additionally, Prudent Lenders will consult with lenders regarding any liquidation actions to ensure that any such actions are SBA compliant, and will assist lenders with any SBA guaranty purchase issues.
+At appropriate times, the services of third party specialists, such as legal counsel, may be required to fully protect the lender’s interests in liquidation actions and guaranty purchase situations.
+The cost of any such third-party services shall be borne exclusively by lender.